evolvingstuff/vdw2/content/posts/cluster-and-migraine-headache-treatment-protocol.md

 ##### Start a headache log

- &lt;span style=&quot;color:orange;&quot;&gt;If you haven’t already started one, there are several Smart Phone apps like  **Migraine Buddy**  that are free to download that run on IOS and Android.
-If you don’t have a smartphone, log your headaches on paper&lt;/span&gt;
+If you haven’t already started one, there are several Smart Phone apps like  **Migraine Buddy**  that are free to download that run on IOS and Android.
+If you don’t have a smartphone, log your headaches on paper

 ##### Basic Anti-Inflammatory Regimen Supplements